Amartus/yang2swagger/README.md

  * rpc - which are translated into POST operations
  * containers and lists - which are represented in RESTCONF data space URI and Swagger modules.
  * leafs and leaf lists - that are translated into Swagger models' attributes.
 Generator handles enums as well.
- * leafrefs - which are represented as model attributes with types of the refereed leafs
+ * leafrefs - which are represented as model attributes with types of the referred leafs
- * groupings - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritence structures
+ * groupings - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritance structures
- * augmentations - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritence structures
+ * augmentations - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritance structures
  * YANG modules documentation - which is added to generated swagger API specification